KPrince-coder/emr-big-data-processing/docs/index.md

 ### Execution Order

 The scripts should be executed in a specific order to ensure all dependencies are met.
-The [Workflow Guide](workflow.md) provides a detailed execution order diagram and step-by-step instructions.
+The [Workflow Guide](workflow.md) provides a detailed execution order diagram using Mermaid and step-by-step instructions.

+The diagram visualizes the workflow phases, dependencies between steps, and alternative execution paths using the Step Functions orchestration.

 ### Recommended Approaches